openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Expected result
 ###############

-All instance should be created without any error.
+All instance should be created and deleted without any error.

 Check that environment support assigning public network to all nodes